3. Drugs Acting on the Eye: A Complete Guide to Ocular Pharmacology

 Uses:

-Glaucoma is a condition characterized by increased intraocular pressure (IOP), which can damage the optic nerve.
+Glaucoma is a condition characterized by increased intraocular pressure (IOP), which can damage the optic nerve and lead to blindness.
 Anti-glaucoma drugs reduce IOP either by decreasing aqueous humor production or increasing its outflow.

 These drugs produce loss of sensation in the eye and are used for minor surgical procedures and diagnostic purposes.